-I didn’t try making bulalo at home until I got an Instant Pot (this is the one I got), knowing that it would’ve taken hours to make the beef tender.
+I didn't try making bulalo at home until I got an Instant Pot, knowing that it would've taken hours to make the beef tender.
 With the Instant Pot, it just takes 30 minutes at pressure, plus a few more minutes to cook the vegetables.
 So easy!

 Beef and Bones

 Try to get grass-fed beef if you can.
 Cows are not meant to eat grains, they naturally graze on grass.
 Feeding cows something other than grass just to make them grow faster has made them sick thus requiring the use of antibiotics.

 Remember, we are what our food eats.
 Grass-fed beef also has higher levels of omega-3.
 Read more about the benefits of grass-fed beef here.

 We get our grass-fed beef from a local farmer.
 I get stewing beef and beef soup bones that have the bone marrow.
 You'll want bone marrow as this is what makes this beef stew bulalo.